shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

         <b>Now all together.
 With this example I want to show you how easy the code can be when using ngrx/store</b>
         <ol>
             <li>We have a template that display a list of users with a remove button</li>
-            <li>The usersStream$ is an Observable that we get from the store and subscribe to using the async pipe</li>
+            <li>The usersStream$ is an Observable that we get from the store and subscribe to it using the async pipe</li>
-            <li>To finish we have the removeUser method that is called when the user clicks on the button and that dispaches the REMOVE_USER action.</li>
+            <li>To finish we have the removeUser method that is called when the user clicks on the button and which dispaches the REMOVE_USER action.</li>
         </ol>
-        <b>To resume, we display a list of users that we get from the usersStream.
-Then when we click on the remove button, the reducer will remove one user and return a new state, the usersStream will receive the new list and the UI will rerender</b><br/>
         <b>Now let's learn about the state best practices</b>
     </aside>
 </section>